aelobdog/dynar/README.md

     }
   ```

-  -The list of functions that go along with these dynamic arrays that you can use are:
+  The list of functions that go along with these dynamic arrays that you can use are:
   1. ```ARRAY_NAME.pop() //removes the last element in the array - the (length-1)th element```

   2. ```ARRAY_NAME.push(value) //adds the "value" to the end of the array```